nonsalant/definer/README.md

 ```

 ## Notes
-- Trailing commas are allowed in the `load` parameter.
+- Trailing commas are allowed in the `load` parameter
-- Trailing slashes are allowed in the `base` parameter.
+- Trailing slashes are allowed in the `base` parameter
-- `.js` extensions are optional in the `load` parameter.
+- `.js` extensions are optional in the `load` parameter
 - Whitespace (for readability) is allowed anywhere in the parameter values, but not between the `?` sign and the first `=` or the `&` sign and the next `=`

 ## About the components